lambdaclass/cairo-vm/docs/SPECS.md

 #### Temporary Memory Relocation

-In this case, we will use the `relocation_rules` that determines to which relocated memory segment a temporary segment will map.
+In this case, we will use the `relocation_rules` that determine to which relocated memory segment a temporary segment will map.

 First, the `data` and `temp_data` are iterated searching for any `Relocatable` that needs to have their address relocated.
 They are differentiated by having their `segment_index < 0`.
 When one of them is found, it is relocated with the `relocation_rules` in the following way:
 ```